BharatHorizon-official/BharatHorizon-official/README.md

 # 🌐 Welcome to BharatHorizon

-**BharatHorizon** is India’s emerging powerhouse in Software, Cloud, and AI.
+**BharatHorizon** aspires to become India’s next big name in Software, Cloud, and AI.
-We build smart, secure, and scalable tech solutions to empower businesses and developers across the nation.
+We’re on a mission to craft smart, secure, and scalable solutions that will empower developers and businesses across the nation.

 ---